mohit11R/Planetary-API/README.md

 ## Overview

-1. Build a Restful API using Flask for Web app , Mobile app, Desktop app
+1. Build a Restful API using Flask for Web app , Mobile app, Desktop app.
 2. Testing of API is done by using POSTMAN application and soon will be done by automation scripts using selenium , unittest libraries.
 3. For this API Database is SQLAlchemy.
 It is easy to use.